|

 community-based water management.
 Describing their experiences in this field were people

 who have managed water by harvesting the rains.
+CSE had taken some water managers for the

 workshop.
 Digvijay Singh, chief minister of Madhya Pradesh while inaugurating the workshop